Spandanbasuchaudhuri/Agrofit/ReadMe.md

 ---

-*This README was generated to provide comprehensive guidance on setting up, using, and contributing to AgriChatbot.
+*This README was generated to provide comprehensive guidance on setting up, using, and contributing to AgroFit.
 For further assistance, refer to the documentation within each module or reach out through the contact channels provided.*